 Wipro PARI, previously known as Precision Automation and Robotics India Limited, is a leading global developer of automation and robotic systems that was founded in 1990.
 Headquartered in Pune, India, its customers include established automotive original equipment manufacturers (OEMs) such as Daimler, Mahindra, Ford, FCA, TATA, VinFast, Renault Nissan and The PSA Group.
 Wipro PARI designs, manufactures and installs complete, automated systems, including multistation lines for machining and powertrain component assemblies.

 Today’s rise in digitalization presents an opportunity to bring products to market faster and more efficiently.
 For Wipro PARI, the virtual commissioning (VC) process was a key element they needed to reduce their manual engineering efforts.
 The VC process uses simulation technology to create a digital twin of a plant for testing changes before physically implementing them.
 VC enables manufacturers to perform end-to-end virtual verification, mechanical and control systems design, as well as risk and failure mode and effects analysis (FMEA).
 This solution ultimately enables engineers to avoid cost-intensive rework.

 When a leading automotive OEM approached Wipro PARI to perform VC for a large machining line, the company chose to use Process Simulate in the Tecnomatix® portfolio.
-Process Simulate is part of the Siemens Xcelerator portfolio, the comprehensive and integrated portfolio of software, hardware and services.
+Process Simulate is part of the Siemens Xcelerator business platform of software, hardware and services.